-A trip to Bella Bella to witness the return of Tribal Journeys to the B.C. coastal community.
-This story was first published on my previous website in August 2014.
+A trip to Bella Bella in 2014 to witness the pageantry of Tribal Journeys’ homecoming to the B.C. coastal community ended up being a preview of a First Nations Renaissance.
+Previously published: August 2014.

 Tribal Journeys returns to Bella Bella after 21 years